cyberark/conjur-oss-suite-release/CONTRIBUTING.md

      - Note: To view the progress of the GitHub actions that automatically run post-tag, you can take a look at
        [this page](https://github.com/cyberark/conjur-oss-suite-release/actions).

+  - The maintainer will copy a ZIP of the HTML release notes output in the draft release to the docs issue linked on the release wiki page.

+ Once the technical writers have completed and published the documentation, a maintainer will:

  1. [Publish](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository)
     the [draft GitHub release](https://github.com/cyberark/conjur-oss-suite-release/releases/).